Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: VEHICLE PLANNING AND CONTROL ALGORITHM DESIGN

-Since the update of the vehicle state quantity $x$ is discrete, the Equations (15-16) are transformed into discrete linear state equations as shown in Equations (17-18).
+Since the update of the vehicle state quantity $x$ is discrete, the Equations (18-19) are transformed into discrete linear state equations as shown in Equations (20-21).

 where $\varphi$ is the control cycle.
 We use the idea of rolling optimization in model predictive control to realize the longitudinal control of the CAVs.
 The overall objective is to minimize the total deviation between the vehicle speed $v$ and the reference speed $v_{ref}$ in a finite period of time in the future.
-The objective function and constraints of the proposed algorithm are shown in Equations (19-22).
+To make the behaviors of the CAVs smoother and to improve the driving comfort of the CAVs, we further introduce acceleration constraints \cite{chen2020hierarchical}.
+The objective function and constraints of the proposed algorithm are as follows:

-where $N_p$ is the predictive step length; $N_c$ is the control step length; $\Theta$ is the state weight matrix; $\Phi$ is the input weight matrix; $x_{min}$ and $x_{max}$ are the lower limit of the state quantity and the upper limit of the state quantity respectively; $\tau_{min}$ and $\tau_{max}$ are the lower limit of the control quantity and the upper limit of the control quantity respectively; $\Delta \tau_{min}$ and $\Delta \tau_{max}$ are the lower limit of the increment of control quantity and the upper limit of the increment of control quantity respectively.
+where $N_p$ is the predictive step length; $N_c$ is the control step length; $\Theta$ is the state weight matrix; $\Phi$ is the input weight matrix; $x_{min}$ and $x_{max}$ are the lower limit of the state quantity and the upper limit of the state quantity respectively; $\tau_{min}$ and $\tau_{max}$ are the lower limit of the control quantity and the upper limit of the control quantity respectively; $\Delta \tau_{min}$ and $\Delta \tau_{max}$ are the lower limit of the increment of control quantity and the upper limit of the increment of control quantity respectively; $a_d$ is the maximum deceleration without loss of comfort, which is determined to be $-4m/s^2$ by drawing on \cite{chen2020hierarchical}. $a_{com}$ is the maximum acceleration without loss of comfort, which is determined to be $2m/s^2$ by drawing on \cite{chen2020hierarchical}.